-- 6 hours of English Composition - 3 hours of Speech Communication - 3 hours of college level Mathematics (statistics will be required of transfer students where university curriculum requires it) - 9 hours of Humanities courses from at least three of the following disciplines: Art, Theater, Philosophy, Music, History, Literature, Performance courses are excluded. - 9 hours of Social and Behavioral Science courses from at least three of the following disciplines: Sociology, Psychology, Political Science, Economics, Geography, Anthropology - 9 hours of Natural and Physical Science courses from at least two disciplines (lecture with lab). - 3 hours of Lifetime Fitness and Health, which includes one lecture course and one physical activity course. - 3 hours of Computer Skills
+- 6 hours of English Composition - 3 hours of Public Speaking or Speech Communication - 3 hours of college level Mathematics, College Algebra and/or (Statistics will be required of transfer students where the curriculum of the receiving institution requires it) - 9 hours of Humanities courses from at least three of the following disciplines: Art, Theater, Philosophy, Music, History, Literature.
+Performance courses are excluded. - 9 hours of Social and Behavioral Science courses from at least three of the following disciplines: Sociology, Psychology, Political Science, Economics, Geography, Anthropology - 9 hours of Natural and Physical Science courses from at least two disciplines (lecture with lab). - 3 hours of Lifetime Fitness and Health, which includes one lecture course and one physical activity course. - 3 hours of Computer Skills